BilalABDUL15/Calculation-MusculoTendon-Equilibrium/README.md

 The equilibrium is calculated using De Groote's and Millard's equations.
 The model includes a musculotendon system with slight damping.

-States: x includes joint position q, joint velocity q˙​, and normalized muscle length lm,normalizedlm,normalized​.
+States: x includes joint position q, joint velocity qdot​, and normalized muscle length lm_normalized​.

-Controls: uu includes muscle activation and normalized muscle velocity control vm,normalizedvm,normalized​.
+Controls: u includes muscle activation and normalized muscle velocity control vm_c_normalized​.

 # Method 1: Calculation of Equilibrium Using Gradient Descent